JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 ## Deployment systems

-In the guide above we used Travis CI for building and pushing updates to the documentation.
-However, it is possible to customize Documenter to use other systems.
+It is possible to customize Documenter to use other systems then the ones described in the sections above.
 This is done by passing a configuration (a [`DeployConfig`](@ref Documenter.DeployConfig)) to `deploydocs` by the `deploy_config` keyword argument.
 Currently, only [`Travis`](@ref) is implemented, but it is easy to define your own by following the simple interface described below.

 ```@docs
 Documenter.DeployConfig